-Lone Workers are exposed to isolated working environments which can take a huge toll on their mental health.
-Remember people working in larger teams may have more access to support networks, but when Lone Workers spend long periods without social interaction, this can sometimes lead to a sense of loneliness and isolation.
+Remote Workers are exposed to isolated working environments which can take a huge toll on their mental health.
+Remember people working in larger teams may have more access to support networks, but when Remote Workers spend long periods without social interaction, this can sometimes lead to a sense of loneliness and isolation.

 How to combat loneliness as a Remote Worker

-In an office environment you can have a colleague chat to you, a boss may be reading over your shoulder, or even just the smell of a colleague’s perfume/aftershave can remind you that you are not on your own.
+In an office environment, you can have a colleague chat with you, a boss may be reading over your shoulder, or even just the smell of a colleague’s perfume/aftershave can remind you that you are not on your own.
 It is therefore very easy to feel isolated and feel like you are working harder when you’re working alone from home.

 Here are a few tips to help combat loneliness if you work on your own.

 - Use social media to stay in touch with like-minded people

 Remember working alone will not be for everyone and is best suited to people who enjoy their own company.